How many survive?

 TOTAL 100.0%

-To the end of 2008, I've traced 4420 survivors at some point in the past ten years, down by about 90 on the trailing period last year.
-By continent or geographic region, this is where they are now:
+To the end of 2021, I've traced 3879 Jensen survivors at some point in the trailing decade, about the same as 12 months ago.
+By geographic region, this is where they are now:

 REGION SHARE OF TOTAL